-William Fox-Pitt celebrates his 51st birthday today (2 January).
-The event rider needs no introduction with 14 five-star, more than 50 three-day event and more than 20 CIC one-day event titles to his name.
+William Fox-Pitt celebrates his 52nd birthday today (2 January).
+The event rider needs no introduction with 14 five-star, more than 50 three-day event and more than 20 international one-day event titles to his name.
 He has competed at five Olympic Games and countless senior European and World events, where he has amassed a number of medals.
 William has been a British team regular for many years, representing Team GBR at several Olympic, World and European games.
 He has been British number one multiple times and was the first British rider to become the World Number One in eventing.
 He has won Badminton twice; in 2004 with Tamarillo and in 2014 with Chilli Morning, who is the only stallion to have ever won the event and he also has notched up a remarkable six Burghley titles to boot.

 3. William with his wife Alice Plunkett and two of their children, Oliver and Thomas